gazebosim/gz-sim/doc/distributed_simulation.md

 physics simulation will occur.
 A performer is an additional annotation in the sdf file which marks each model which will be a performer.
 Performers are allocated to secondaries using a round-robin fashion.
-If there are more performers than secondaries, mutiple performers will be allocated to each secondary.
+If there are more performers than secondaries, multiple performers will be allocated to each secondary.

 ## Assumptions